MHathorn/beam_update_2309/README.md

 ## Training

 Training scripts are in the 'training' directory.
+Update the paths in utils/my_paths.py to your image locations before running.

 Full documentation and instructions can be found by following the notebooks in the 'notebooks' directory.